StG 44

 The StG 44 was the first successful assault rifle, with features including an intermediate cartridge, controllable automatic fire, a more compact design than a battle rifle with a higher rate of fire, and being designed primarily for hitting targets within a few hundred metres.
-Other rifles at the time were designed to hit targets of over a thousand meters, but this was found to be in excess of the range in which most enemy engagements actually took place.
+Other rifles at the time were designed to hit targets at greater ranges, but this was found to be in excess of the range in which most combat engagements actually took place.

 The StG 44 fulfilled its role effectively, particularly on the Eastern Front, offering a greatly increased volume of fire compared to standard infantry rifles.
 The StG largely influenced the Soviet AK-47, introduced two years after the war concluded.
 The StG's influence can still be seen in modern assault rifles, which, after World War II, became the global standard for infantry rifles.

 Description

 MP 43, MP 44, and StG 44 were different designations for what was essentially the same rifle with minor updates in production.
 The variety in nomenclatures resulted from the complicated bureaucracy in Nazi Germany.
 Developed from the Mkb 42(H) "machine carbine", the StG 44 combined the characteristics of a carbine, submachine gun, and automatic rifle.
 StG is an abbreviation of Sturmgewehr.
 According to one account, the name was chosen personally by Adolf Hitler for propaganda reasons and means "assault rifle" as in "to assault an enemy position", although some sources dispute that Hitler had much to do with coining the new name besides signing the order.
 After the adoption of the StG 44, the English translation "assault rifle" became the accepted designation for this type of infantry small arm.
 Over the course of its production, there were minor changes to the butt end, muzzle nut, shape of the front sight base and stepping of the barrel.